Church of Panagia Chalkeon: Interior

 The interior of the church is divided into three sections: The narthex, the naos (the central square of a ‘cross-in-square’ plan), and the sanctuary.

 The narthex is covered by three barrel vaults and has an upper gallery that was perhaps used as a sacristy.
 There was never, however, a stair leading up to it.
 Anna Tsitouridou speculates that it may have been accessed by a ladder through a now closed up arched window on the northwest corner of the church.

 In the naos, four light grey marble columns form a square and support the arches of the four barrel-vaults that make up the arms of the cross going out.
 In the center of the square is the dome.
 Pendentives between the arches create a circular base for the dome above.
-The dome is 3.8m wide and its height is 5.3m.
+The dome is 3.8 m wide and it is 5.3 m high.
 It is octagonal, containing sixteen windows in two rows, one atop the other.
 The arms of the cross can be clearly seen on the exterior, with saddle back roofs over their great barrel vaults, and triangular pediments emphasising their ends.
 Domical vaults cover the four bays between the arms of the cross, completing the square of the naos.

 Though founders' tombs are usually placed in the narthex of their churches, at Panagia Chalkeon the tomb believed to be Christopher the founder's is found in a niche (an arcosolium) in the north wall of the naos.

 The sanctuary is divided into three sections: The central main body of the sanctuary, the prothesis, and the diaconicon.
 The central section of the sanctuary has a wide apse, which is “semicircular within, and three-sided without.”
 The other two bays have apses “semicircular inside and out.”
 The church has some anomalies; the north wall is slightly longer than the south wall, and the four central columns do not form a perfect square.